spoonerWeb/tcabuilder/README.md

 ### General usage

-1. Instantiiate the `TcaBuilder` class
+1. Instantiate the `TcaBuilder` class
 1. Set the table and type to configure (may also be a not existing type yet)
 1. Use the methods to manipulate
 1. Save to the TCA